Shadow Black

 Read the chapbook for free here.

-We are so very proud of our chapbook series with Shadow Black now our second book.
+We are so very proud of our chapbook series with our second book, Shadow Black by Naima Yael Tokunow.
 As we've said before: the mission of the chapbook contest has never been to produce a collection that would need to turn a profit, but simply to identify the strongest work by an emerging poet that we could champion in its publication as a free digital chapbook.

 Naima Tokunow's Shadow Black lays down a challenge before contemporary America: the black body visible.
-The book confronts and rants and blossoms with a singular powerful experience that transports the reader through the American apparatus of race, of loss, of perseverance.
+The book confronts, rants, and blossoms with a singular powerful experience that transports the reader through the American apparatus of race, of loss, of perseverance.

 SYNOPSIS